pretix/pretix-docs/docs/topics/vouchers.md

  - make sure that voucher holders still have access to a product even if it is sold out
  - make products in your shop visible only to voucher holders

+!!!
+Note
     Vouchers are not to be confused with [gift cards](gift-cards.md).
     Gift cards essentially function like an additional method of payment for your customers.
     They always represent a fixed amount of money that is subtracted from the total of the order.
     Gift cards can be used across different events and organizers and do not affect the availability and visibility of certain products.

 ## Prerequisites